vpbgkt/video-mp4-to-txt--python/README.md

-These repo scripts extracts audio from a video file, converts the audio into a compatible format, and transcribes it into text using the Vosk speech-to-text engine.
+**Any language Mp4 Video to Text ( vox voice model is required as your video language, its free zip available on google )** These scripts extracts audio from a video file, converts the audio into a compatible format, and transcribes it into text using the Vosk speech-to-text engine.
 Here's a breakdown of how it works:

 Key Steps:
 Extract Audio from Video: